 top of page

-The Power of Slow
+Mindfulness & The Power of Slow

-Teaching your Body It's Safe
+Allowing your Body to Feel Safe Again

 This sends a constant signal to your nervous system that you are in danger, keeping you stuck in "Fight & Flight" mode.